IBMDevConnect/ibmdevday2019-cloud/CloudWorkshop20June/README.md

-# 0. Install Prerequisite CLIs and Provision a Kubernetes Cluster
+## 3. Access Kubernetes Cluster using Web Terminal

 If you haven't already:
 1. Install the IBM Cloud CLIs and login, as described in [Lab 0](../Lab0/README.md).